How Long Do You Have to Take Acting Classes?

 For example, intensive programs like the Two-Year Professional Actor Training Program at Maggie Flanigan Studio offer in-depth training in key areas like scene study, voice, and movement.

 We teach the full progression of the Meisner Technique, and it is the heart of our NYC acting studio.
 Meisner’s training takes two years to teach.
 This is supplemented with a full array of essential conservatory classes.
+Throughout the course, students complete acting class assignments that reinforce their learning and push their creative boundaries.
+Curious about what these assignments involve?
+Check out this blog: What is an Acting Class Assignment?

 How much time does it take to learn acting?